28 Famous Landmarks in Thailand to Visit

 Along with housing the 14th-century Emerald Buddha, there are other artefacts on display.
 You can also enjoy the stunning architecture featuring colourful designs and intricate carvings.

-☂️ Visit The Temple of the Emerald Buddha with a tour
+☂️ See The Temple of the Emerald Buddha on a tour

 Erawan National Park